OUR JUDGES FROM 2019

 Caterers can choose which categories they would like to be considered for.
 Enter the awards through our website and once your entry is confirmed, you can start canvassing for votes.

 The public will be invited to vote for their favourite vendor from each category.
 Votes will be cast through our website and caterers will be encouraged to promote their entry to their customers.
 The public voting stage will determine the finalists for each category.

 Once the public voting has concluded, the top 3 caterers in each category will be announced as our shortlisted finalists.
-These 3 will then be independently judged by our panel of experts to determine our winners, who will be announced at our ceremony in November 2020.
+These 3 will then be independently judged by our panel of experts to determine our winners, who will be announced at The Big Eat Festival, 2022.